-You know me, I’m a huge lentil fan.
+I’m a huge lentil fan.
 Lentils are the best!
-I love all the varieties…green, black, red, French green…they are all awesome and all have their place in soups, salads, burgers, and curries.
+I love all the varieties…green, black, red, French green…they are all awesome and all have their place in recipes like curried red lentil soup, summer salad with cherries, burgers, and even slow cooker curry.

 But this simple dish is something that I love, and I somehow haven’t gotten around to posting it yet!
 It’s an easy Lebanese recipe for lentils and rice: mujadara.